 Slow Cooker Pork Chops and Sauerkraut

 Being of German/Hungarian descent, pork and sauerkraut were pretty much a given for New Year’s Day dinner when I was growing up.
 My mom’s pork and sauerkraut recipe was comprised of bone-in pork chops and smoked garlic sausage that were slow cooked together in a sauerkraut mixture (canned only!
 NO jars according to my mom) all day in a giant old roaster oven until tender and succulent.

-Everything was then served with a side of piping hot creamy mashed potatoes, and the sauerkraut juices become a sort of gravy that was ladled over top… Mmm, I’m getting hungry just writing about it!
+Everything was then served with a side of piping hot creamy mashed potatoes with sour cream, and the sauerkraut juices become a sort of gravy that was ladled over top… Mmm, I’m getting hungry just writing about it!

 Slow cooker pork and sauerkraut is a New Year’s tradition that I’ve carried on with my own family — with a few minor changes.
 I still use bone-in pork chops, but we skip the sausage.
 I still used the same canned sauerkraut that my mom always did, but I stir in some caraway seeds to add a bit of flair.
 And often, instead of making mashed potatoes, I’ll just toss some yellow baby potatoes in with the pork and sauerkraut.